eicorg/docs/eic-epics/ioc-deployment.md

 ## EPICS IOC Deployment Plan

-- EPICS IOC apps, iocBoot and OPIs are hosted on GitHub.
-They are released and deployed through GitHub actions or user interface (web or GUI) only, so that we have all releases synchronized with GitHub.
-Until GitHub actions or user interface is set up, we need to do it manually.
+- EPICS IOC apps, `iocBoot` and `OPIs` are hosted on GitHub.
+They are released and deployed through GitHub CI/CD or web interface only, so that we have all releases synchronized with GitHub.
+Until GitHub CI/CD or web interface is set up, we need to do it manually.

+- For local deployment, create another central directory (say called `modules`) to have all `db` and `dbd` files (under each individual module) that are not part of EPICS installation.
+Now set TOP from `envPaths` and add `cd ${TOP}` at the beginning of the st.cmd file and `cd ${IOC}` at the end of the st.cmd file (before init call).
+This way you do not need to copy the `bd` and `dbd` file for each `iocBoot` instance.

-- On the EIC VMs, the central NFS directory for deployment is under `/eic/release/epics`.
+- On EIC VM, the central NFS directory for deployment is under `/eic/release/epics`.
 Under this NFS mounted central directory, we have

 ```
-.
+release
  └── epics
-    ├── ioc
+     ├── modules
-    ├── iocBoot
+     ├── iocs (aka iocBoot)
      └── opi
 ```

-- Inside, the `iocBoot` and `opi` directories, new directories can be created that reflect the tree structure of the users or group.
+- Inside, the `iocs` and `opi` directories, new directories can be created that reflect the tree structure of the users or group. `iocs` is same as `iocBoot`.
+Here we just put each iocBoot instances.

-- For any EPICS IOC app development, the users might want to save the local source repository under `/eic/source/epics`.
-For each IOC app, i) IOC app source code, ii) iocBoot and iii) OPI files can be kept under one repository.
-However, the most important thing is to keep the local repository synchronized with the GitHub repository.

-- The IOCs are be started/stopped/monitored using the `manage-iocs` utility or an user interface (on top of manage-iocs).
+- The IOCs are started/stopped/monitored using the `manage-iocs` utility or an user interface (on top of `manage-iocs`).

-- Because we maintain an independent cental `iocBoot` directory (which is not next to the apps directory) as shown in the above diagram, we need to copy the auto-generated `db` and `dbd` directories inside `iocBoot/<ioc name>` directory.
-Also, we need to set the `$TOP` variable inside `envPaths` to point to the `iocBoot/<ioc name>` directory.
-Similarly, we need to copy the binary IOC executable to a central directory (here `ioc`).
-All of these should be made part of the deployment script.
-This way each user will have their own `iocBoot/<ioc name>` directory, but they will be using the same IOC executable.
-Thus each user/group will have the capability to modify the database file on the fly to fit their needs. `<ioc name >` in the `iocBoot/<ioc name>` should contain a unique name like `<user_name-hardware_name>`.

-- The `iocBoot/<ioc name>` directory will contain a `config` file for the `manage-iocs` utility.

-- Thus the build script (or GitHub action) will do the following:
-	- Run make for the source IOC code after downloading it from GitHub.
-	- Copy the IOC executable to a central location
-	- Copy `iocBoot` directory to a central location separated by the user name.
-	- Create a `config` file to be used with the manage-iocs utility under the `iocBoot/<ioc name>` directory.
-	- Copy the OPI to a central location separated by the user name
-	- Now you should be able to install/start/stop the IOC using manage-iocs.

-- A later version of iocBoot directory inside the IOC repository (on GitHub) will contain a version of cookiecutter (Jinja) compatible `st.cmd` and `config` files (for manage-iocs) so that it can be deployed using web/GUI for each user.
+- Check the deployed IOC examples under `/eic/release/epics/` and also the corresponding eicorg GitHub repositories for further details.